israel-dryer/ttkbootstrap/docs/widgets/checkbutton.rst

 ======
 The ``ttk.Checkbutton`` includes the **TCheckbutton**, **Toolbutton**, **Outline.Toolbutton**, **Roundtoggle.Toolbutton**, and **Squaretoggle.Toolbutton** style classes.
 The **TCheckbutton** style is applied to all checkbuttons by default.
-Other styles must be specified in the checkbutton's ``style`` option.
+Other styles must be specified with the ``style`` option.
 These primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 Classic checkbutton